top of page

 Form Application

-Tea (dried leaves) Steep 1–2 tsp in boiling water for 5–10 mins.
-Great for stress and sleep.
+Tea (dried leaves): Infuse 1–2 teaspoons in boiling water for 5–10 minutes.
+Ideal for relaxation and sleep.

-Tincture / Extract Take sublingually or mix with water for quick mood-lifting effect.
+Tincture / Extract: Take under the tongue or mix with water for a quick mood-enhancing effect.

-Topical Cream / Balm Use to apply to cold sores, rashes, or inflamed skin.
+Topical Cream: Balm Apply to cold sores, rashes, or irritated skin.

-Diffuse or apply diluted in massage (do not use undiluted).
+Essential Oil: Use in a diffuser or apply diluted for massage (do not use undiluted).

 Who Can Benefit from Lemon Balm?